Kometa-Team/Kometa/docs/home/guides/ratings.md

 <h4>Update User Ratings</h4>

-Now let's actually update the ratings and push some numbers into those boxes using library operations  We'll start with making that user rating accurate:
+Now let's actually update the ratings and push some numbers into those boxes using library operations.
+We'll start with making that user rating accurate:

 <details>
   <summary>Click to see the updated config</summary>